Gigores/BetterSTD/README.md

 gcc main.c -L/path/to/library -lbtrstd -o program
 ```

-If the headers are located in a custom directory, add the include path:
+If headers are located in a custom directory, add the include path:

 ```shell
 gcc main.c -I/path/to/include -L/path/to/library -lbtrstd -o program